EngineRoom

 3. Click Continue.

-4. Drag on the Bone Density variable onto the Response Variable dropzone.
+4. Drag on the Bone Density variable onto the Response Variable Dropzone.

 Bone Density variable added to response dropzone.